 Fare from Osaka: At least JPY 4,750 each way / Travel Time: Around 2 hrs 20 mins

-Amanohashidate is a long and slender sandbar that’s considered one of the three most scenic views in all of Japan.
-It’s just a little over two hours away by train so you can do it on a day trip from Osaka.
+Amanohashidate is a narrow sandbar that’s considered one of the three most scenic views in Japan, the other two being the pine-clad islands of Matsushima and the torii at Itsukushima Shrine.
+Amanohashidate is just a little over two hours away by train so you can easily go on a day trip from Osaka.

 Check out my post on Amanohashidate for more pictures and information.
 If you’d prefer to visit Amanohashidate on a guided tour, then you may want to check out this Kyoto Seaside Day Tour on KKday.
 It’ll take you to Amanohashidate and a couple of other spots.